What is Sales Collaboration? Benefits, Strategies, Tools & Future Trends

 6. Establish Clear Roles and Responsibilities

 Uncertainty creates wastefulness.
 Establish who manages what stage of the customer path, while additionally specify how every position assists colleagues.
-For instance, marketing might cultivate prospects, sales secures them, and customer success guarantees loyalty — each group maintains a unique responsibility, though cooperation unites them collectively.
+For instance, marketing might cultivate prospects, sales secures them through contracts, and customer success guarantees loyalty — each group maintains a unique responsibility, though cooperation unites them collectively.

 7. Create Feedback Loops